mveril/qp-demo/README.md

 - examples: Examples included with quantum package docker image.

-- Dockerfile: Create docker image from prebuild quantum package `quantum_package_static.tar.gz`.
-This is the image of Quantum Package demo

-- Dockerfile.compile: Create docker image from the [Quantum Package GitHub repo](https://github.com/QuantumPackage/qp2).
+- Dockerfile: This is a multi-stage dockerfile used to create the docker image from the [Quantum Package GitHub repo](https://github.com/QuantumPackage/qp2)

 - run.sh: run the image in the context of the demo.
 (With isolated network, a limited number of container and a time limit)